truemagic-coder/solana-agent-kit/README.md

 **Features:**
 - **Jupiter Ultra API**: Access to competitive pricing with automatic slippage protection
 - **Privy Delegated Wallets**: Use Privy's embedded wallets with delegation for seamless user experience
+- **Helius RPC**: Transactions sent directly via RPC instead of Jupiter's execute endpoint for reliability
 - **Referral Fees**: Optionally collect integrator fees (50-255 bps) via your Jupiter referral account
 - **Integrator Gas Payer**: Optionally pay for gas on behalf of users for truly gasless swaps

+**RPC URL (Required):**
+Transactions are sent directly via your RPC instead of Jupiter's `/execute` endpoint, which can have reliability issues.
+Helius RPC is recommended (`https://mainnet.helius-rpc.com/?api-key=YOUR_KEY`).
+Get a free API key at [helius.dev](https://helius.dev).

 ### Privy Trigger